2023 State Guide to Scattering Ashes - Massachusetts Edition

 Another great new option for water burials is Flow, the Ice Urn.
 This highly unique patented urn was developed by a leading designer and funeral group in Montreal and has received multiple prestigious design awards in Europe.
 It is made entirely of ice and floats gracefully on top of the water until it melts and the ashes contained in the urn are freed.
 Flow, the Ice Urn is now available in select markets throughout the U.S.

 More than One Memorial?

 As more and more people continue to choose cremation over burial (mainly due to lower cremation costs and families being less traditional), new and unique urns and memorial options that include ashes continue to become available.
 With so many new uplifting options, many families are finding it to be a challenge to have a single memorial for their loved one and are choosing to divide up their ashes into multiple memorials.
-This can include scattering a portion of the ashes at a beautiful place, then using the remaining ashes to do a living memorial with a tree urn, be included in jewelry or a stone, or infused into a glass decoration, among many other options.
+This can include scattering a portion of the ashes at a beautiful place, then using the remaining ashes to do a living memorial with a tree urn, placed in an indoor Living Urn with a bonsai tree or houseplant, be included in cremation jewelry or a stone, or infused into a glass decoration, among many other options.